There are 3 types of indicators in technical analysis-

-Out of this, simple moving average is easy to calculate.
+Out of this, the simple moving average is easy to calculate.
 Moving average is calculated with the help of closing price.
-If we want to find out the ten day moving average of a particular share, we will consider last 10 closing prices, add them and then divide it by 10, whatever the result produced will be known as 10 DMA.
+If we want to find out the ten-day moving average of a particular share, we will consider last 10 closing prices, add them and then divide it by 10, whatever the result produced will be known as 10 DMA.

-The relative relation between these two line of moving average gives us a proper signal with regards to the direction of the trend.
+The relative relationship between these two lines of moving average gives us a proper signal with regards to the direction of the trend.
 The most commonly used combination is 13 and 30.
-We must note that this 13 and 30 is used on a weekly chart top understand proper direction of the price.
+We must note that this 13 and 30 is used on a weekly chart top to understand the proper direction of the price.
 Weekly chart means we have to consider the last working day closing of the week for 13 and 30 as well.
 The system of DMA works as follows-

 a.
 During an uptrend, the 13 weeks moving average (STMA) will be greater than 30 weeks (LTMA) and both constantly rise as long as these 2 averages behave in the manner, we have to say that trend is definitely up.